-With St Elizabeth Hospice, we have launched Hospice Education, which offers a programme of study and training supporting end of life and palliative care.
+With St Elizabeth Hospice, we have launched Hospice Education offering a programme study and training supporting end of life and palliative care.
 The next step will be completing a training needs analysis to inform the development of a prospectus for North East Essex partners.
 We will continue to offer student placements and participate in relevant research projects.

-Mam died peacefully at home surrounded by her family.
+Mum died peacefully at home surrounded by her family.
 It was the support we received from you that enabled us to do this....
-Please pass on our thanks to all, we are really grateful for the support you gave us and our large family will forever be supporters of your work.
+Please pass on our thanks to all, we are really grateful for the support you gave us and our large family will forever be supporters of your work